UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/start-now.md

 Use this form to ask a question about applying to stay in the UK after it leaves the EU.

-We will reply within five working days.
+You'll get a reply to your email within 5 working days.
 ### Before you start
 You may find the answer to your question in the guide [Settled status for EU citizens and their families](https://www.gov.uk/settled-status-eu-citizens-families).